• PRINT EDITIONS

 Police said officers arrived to find the victim, identified as Alexus Wall, being assisted after allegedly being sprayed in the face.
 EMS personnel were called to the scene and treated the victim while officers collected statements from witnesses.

-In a written statement included in the complaint, Envy Easley told officers Wall contacted her through FaceTime and said several individuals were confronting her at the gas station and “won’t leave me alone.”
+In a written statement included in the complaint, Envy Easley told officers Wall contacted her through FaceTime and said three individuals were confronting her at the gas station and “won’t leave me alone.”

 Easley alleged that during the confrontation, one individual encouraged another to “just do it” before Wall began screaming and said she could not see.
 Easley later called 911.